 There was a flattish spot and then a good view of the next climb.
 According to my GPS it was a further 330 m but a more gradual slope.
 Shouldn’t be excessively bad.

 There was a decent sized clearing to cross, all tutu, and I’m surprised to see so many deer footprints, there is an actual deer highway to cross.
 Suddenly a deer barks, more or less like a large dog, and there’s plenty of crashing in the undergrowth, that’s the second deer heard, but not seen, for the day.

 The second climb begins but it’s not comparable to the first.
 It’s considerably more scrubby, often I have to push through with my arms, swimming style, where have I done that before this summer, but this is way steeper.

 Occasionally I get on a deer trail for a few metres but they don’t last.
-Overall it’s the steepest, most physically demanding full body workout for the summer, I’m constantly assessing which direction to take to avoid the worst of it.
-There’s bluffs around.
+Overall it’s the steepest, most physically demanding full-body workout for the summer, I’m constantly assessing which direction to take to avoid the worst of it.
+There are bluffs around.

 I just have that thought that another step is one less that I have to take.